Saturday 27th October 2024. Ivybridge woods, Dartmoor, Devon

-The day will begin with photography in beautiful woodlands along the banks of the River Teign, a location rich in beech trees, which turn a stunning golden orange in late October.
-In the afternoon we’ll move to the open moors near Chagford, to visit the prehistoric Scorhill circle of standing stones and the wild marshlands that adjoin it.
+The day will begin with photography in beautiful woodlands along the banks of the River Erme, a location rich in beech trees, which turn a stunning golden orange in late October.
+In the afternoon we’ll move to some open moors near Ivybridge, to visit prehistoric hut and stone circles, and the wild marshlands that adjoin them.

 What I’ll be teaching

 This Dartmoor in Autumn photography course will aim to teach the following skills:

 ● The ability to spot potential image compositions among the trees, along the river banks and on the open moors, composing and shooting both wider views and details, grabbing little vignettes that together build up a story about the beauty of the scene;

 ● Control and use of the balance between shutter speed and lens aperture to gain the best exposure, and to control depth of field (ie the amount of the image that is sharply in focus);

 ● How to use some of the camera’s most important features, such as semi-manual modes, in particular shutter-priority and aperture-priority, in order to help you to get away from ‘auto-everything’.
 I’ll also teach use of the ISO settings, image histogram and exposure compensation;

 ● Executing the image, using positioning, perspective, focus control, use of light, and lens focal length to create simple, strong compositions;

 ● Such techniques as the use of slow shutter speeds to blur moving water, and of filters will be covered.